Coping with Microaggressions in Manhattan (NYC)

 I can help you improve your ability to cope with microaggressions by finding a balance between 1) self-care and coping, and 2) mindfully confronting the victimizer.

-If you're in Manhattan (NYC) and would like to find a time to talk, you can book a phone consultation below.
+If you're in Manhattan (NYC) and would like to find a time to talk, you can book a free phone consultation below.